keskival/granadacoders.es/content/news/2024-08-02-citing-open-source-projects-meta.md

 This is what their article says, describing this as a "novel method", proposed by them:
 ![Screenshot of the paper, parts highlighted describing evaluating the evaluations](/imgs/meta-refuses-to-cite-their-paper.png)

-These are describing the same thing, although their paper assigns scores out of 5, while my project ranks.
-Ranking is of course a superior option because it's open ended by nature, and won't get stuck at the top score.
+These are describing the same thing.

 So, this is an understandable omission.
 People don't often Google or search existing art on GitHub, although it could be argued GitHub projects are more peer reviewed (by stars) than Arxiv preprints are.
 I do expect to be cited though, that's why the project has "Citing" section in the README.md, giving a convenient BibTex snippet for it.